TiagoAMarques/AnIntro2RTutorial/README.md

 - [ANOVA and Mixed Models: A Short Introduction Using R](https://ema.drwhy.ai/) The free version of the CRC book by Lukas Meier, a great resource for those looking for an introduction to the topics with the supporting R code.

+- [Análises Ecológicas no R](https://analises-ecologicas.netlify.app/) A book in Portuguese about ecological analises in R. There are over 600 pages of material and respective code.
+Well worth exploring!

 - [Send me a suggested resource and I'll add it here]()